 2. See a show on Broadway

-If you’re looking for a cultural activity, then you’ll want to see a show on Broadway.
+If you’re looking for a cultural activity, then you’ll want to see famous Broadway shows.
 There are 41 theaters in New York’s Broadway Boulevard area, showcasing dramas, musicals, and world-famous productions like Aladdin, The Lion King, Les Misérables, Wicked, Chicago, and Hamilton.

 If you are looking for a more intimate theater in New York City, then you can also try an off-Broadway or even an off-off-Broadway show at one of the smaller theaters that accommodates fewer guests, and often puts on more experimental, and avant-garde shows.